 - Further information you need about visiting Oslo is on this website: Visit Oslo The awesome thing is that you can use many languages when browsing the site.

-- To cut even more expenses you can shop your food at the supermarked instead of restaurants and cafees.
-Cheap brands are Firstprice and Rema1000.
+- To cut even more expenses you can shop your food at the supermarket instead of restaurants and cafes.
+Cheap brands are First price and Rema1000.

-Need more information about travelling around Norway?
+Need more information about traveling around Norway?
 I recommend this Travel Guide: Oslo Marco Polo Guide (Marco Polo Guides)

 Shop My favorite Winter Clothes and items

 Have you been to Oslo?
 What did you see?